jingzhang770/acc102-data-product/README.md

 ## 10. AI Disclosure
 This project used AI tools to support the development process:
--ACC102Tutor_DS_V3.2：import matplotlib and configure font settings；sql query suggestions；generate financial analysis charts and report
+- ACC102Tutor_DS_V3.2：import matplotlib and configure font settings；sql query suggestions；generate financial analysis charts and report
--Deepseek：markdown suggestions；code correction and improvement
+- Deepseek：markdown suggestions；code correction and improvement
 **Declaration**:AI tools were used only for coding assistance and documentation formatting.

 ## 11. References